 Impact studies show that adaptive social protection in the Sahel has many positive impacts, both on the well-being of households and on society as a whole.
 It is a highly profitable investment.

-ASP can have strong positive impacts on various dimensions in the Sahel: such as program participants’ poverty levels, food insecurity, productivity and resilience; combined with significant broader impacts on the economy, society, and future generations.
+ASP can have strong positive impacts on poverty, food insecurity, productivity and resilience; combined with significant broader impacts on the economy, society, and future generations.

 Infographic on the strong impacts of adaptive social protection in the Sahel (World Bank, SASPP programme)